surgekalva7/SmartContractExample/README.md

      }
      - When trying to add the value to an address make sure to place a number in the value location
+     - Require:
+        - When you need to make sure that the user is sending a valid amount of money make sure to have a require statement that checks it.
+        - require(getConversionRate(msg.value)>=minimumUSD, "You need to spend more ETH!);
+        - If it does not meet the requirement then it sends the user their money back

 The Oracle Problem:
     - Smart contracts are unable to connect with external systems, data feeds, APIS, existing payment systems or any other off-chain resouyrces on their own.